Issue

 Installing new extensions in existing databases

-If you need to install new extensions in your existing database, the CREATE EXTENSION
+When you install new extensions in your existing database, the CREATE EXTENSION

 schema.
-Currently, for existing databases, it is not possible to install an extension in a different schema.
+Currently, for existing databases, it isn't possible to install an extension in a different schema.

 As part of the extension management changes, heroku_ext